Lineage Scoping Rules for Agencies

 Compliance officers rely on lineage scoping rules to demonstrate regulatory adherence during audits, FOIA requests, and security reviews.
 Scoping policies must explicitly map to external frameworks to ensure legal defensibility.

-Agencies should align their retention schedules and audit trail requirements with recognized standards such as NIST SP 800-53 Security and Privacy Controls, particularly the AU-2 (Audit Events) and AU-12 (Audit Generation) families.
+Agencies should align their retention schedules and audit trail requirements with recognized standards such as NIST SP 800-53 Rev. 5, particularly the AU-2 (Audit Events) and AU-12 (Audit Generation) control families.
 Geospatial metadata should also conform to ISO 19115-2 Geographic Information — Metadata, which extends baseline metadata schemas to include lineage, processing steps, and data quality metrics.

 When designing audit-ready scoping rules, agencies must address three critical compliance dimensions: